markdoc/docs/pages/docs/overview.md

 #### What is the difference between Markdoc and MDX?

+MDX allows embedding JavaScript inside of Markdown (think, docs as code).
+Where as Markdoc has a strict separation between content and code (think, docs as data).

 Markdoc uses a fully declarative approach to composition and flow control.
-MDX relies on JavaScript/React for flow control, where Markdoc uses a declarative approach.
+Where MDX relies on JavaScript/React, Markdoc uses a fully declarative approach.

-In MDX, it’s possible to embed arbitrary JavaScript code in the content, which can quickly lead to maintainability complications.

-The abstract syntax trees (ASTs) also differ between MDX and Markdoc.
-MDX treats React components as separate blocks in the AST that need to be processed/transpiled separately.
-By comparison, Markdoc includes a first-class, declarative tag syntax, making it simpler to handle content transforms, static analysis, and validation in a unified manner.
+Finally, MDX requires using a separate transpiler, like Babel, where Markdoc provides the complete toolchain for working with Markdoc documents.

 {% side-by-side %}